 Who can use this feature?

-After an Azure DevOps connection has been established, you can make updates like adding or removing workspace access, re-authorizing the connection, and refreshing tasks.
+After an Azure DevOps connection has been established, you can make updates like adding or removing workspace access, reauthorizing the connection, and resync tasks.

 On this page: